avr34/SignalDecoder/README.md

 ├── internal/
 │   ├── serial/         # Handles bugst/go-serial and packet framing
 │   ├── decoder/        # RLE expansion and protocol decoding (UART/SPI)
-│   └── transport/      # Socket server to talk to Python ├── go.mod
+│   ├── transport/      # Socket server to talk to Python │   ├── config/         # Holds configuration struct for the entire runtime of the program │   └── logging/        # Small logging package, to easily color text either red or green.
+├── go.mod
 └── go.sum
 ```